 Apart from its ability to add flavor to any food item, It also boasts of several paprika health benefits, especially for your skin and hair.

-Paprika for skin
+Paprika Powder for skin

-- Paprika powder is rich in beta-carotene, iron, and vitamins, which aides in the prevention of age spots and freckles.
+- Paprika powder is rich in beta-carotene, iron, and vitamins, which aids in the prevention of age spots and freckles.
 It improves the skin’s complexion by limiting the production of melanin, which is responsible for skin darkening.

 - The beta-carotene in paprika is converted into vitamin A by the human body.
 Vitamin A plays a vital role in ensuring skin health.
 It fights the onset of wrinkles.